-Taking a deduction for an asset purchase now could prove even more advantageous if policymakers eliminate the ability to take upfront deductions on certain asset acquisitions, DeLauro said.
+Taking a deduction for an asset purchase now could prove even more advantageous if policymakers eliminate the ability to take upfront deductions on certain asset acquisitions, Wolberg said.

-Consider accelerating capital gains in 2020 as well, Chun and DeLauro said.
+Consider accelerating capital gains in 2020 as well, Chun and Wolberg said.

 Democratic Party tax proposals could result in long-term capital gains being treated as ordinary income and taxed at 39.6 percent on income higher than $1 million, Chun noted.